 Duration of the Anatomical Adaptation Phase

-This is dependant on the length of the preparation phase, the importance of strength in the program and the training level of your athlete.
+This is dependent on the length of the preparation phase, the importance of strength in the program and the training level of your athlete.
 A well trained softball player will not need as long to prepare for the upcoming training.
 They will spend a maximum of 3-4 weeks on this phase.
 A less trained player will need longer for their bodies to adapt and prepare for the physiological stresses to come.
 An 8-10 week duration will prepare these players sufficiently.

 It is recommended that young softball players (up to 14 years) should not be periodizing their training.
 They should remain in multi lateral training to ensure they are adapting their young bodies and preparing them for specialization safely and enjoyably.
 Injuries occur often in youth that are specializing too early and participating in training that more mature bodies are capable of doing.